CAR ACCIDENT LAWYER

 Georgia has a large set of laws designed to prevent car accidents.
 That section of the Georgia Code is known as the “Rules of the Road,” and it has its own chapter in the Official Code of Georgia Annotated.
 O.C.G.A. § 40-6-1 et seq.
 When an at-fault driver causes a car accident by not only being negligent, but also violating Georgia’s Rules of the Road, that driver has been “negligent per se” and can be held responsible under the law.

-Any experience car accident lawyer knows that most car accidents arise out of violations of the same rules.
+Any experienced car accident lawyer knows that most car accidents arise out of violations of the same rules.
 At Butler Tobin, we understand those laws, we know how to cross-examine at-fault drivers about them, and we know how to get the trial judge to explain those rules to the jury.
 When a car accident case goes to trial, we take care to select jurors who are familiar with the driving laws and understand why following them is important.

 Some of the more commonly-violated Georgia driving laws in car accident cases are: